MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 - Android Enterprise requires access to Google services.
 Google services may not be available because of geography, or because of the device manufacturer.
 For example:

-  - There are places where Google services are not available, like China.
+  - There are places where Google services aren’t available, like China.
 In this situation, use Android device administrator enrollment.
   - Some devices are based on Android, but don't have access to Google Services, such as Amazon Fire tablets.
 In this situation, use Android device administrator enrollment.

 - Android OS versions older than 5.0 must use Android device administrator enrollment.
 Android Enterprise enrollment isn't an option.